-Reid has done it all in music business; starting out as a drummer, he eventually found his way to co-found the legendary LaFace Records and later on Hitco Entertainment.
+Reid has done it all in the music business; starting out as a drummer, he eventually found his way to co-found the legendary LaFace Records and later on Hitco Entertainment.
 Reid has also served as chairman and CEO of Epic Records and The Island Def Jam Music Group, the president and CEO of Arista Records.
 He has worked with too many artists to even name and he continues to leave his footprint all over the entertainment industry.

 James Brown may be known as the “Godfather of Soul” but he should also be known for his business acumen.
 He was also known as “The Hardest Working Man in Show Business” and rightfully so.
 She was a true perfectionist and demanded it.

 From his band but Brown also demanded to own his masters and much more.
-He was an entrepreneur who, at the end of the 1960’s, owned his own publishing company, three radio stations and his own Lear Jet.
+He was an entrepreneur who, at the end of the 1960s, owned his own publishing company, three radio stations, and his own Lear Jet.
 James Brown was truly a trailblazer who came from very humble beginnings.

 Gamble and Huff

 Legendary Philadelphia International Records (PIR) co-founders and R&B pioneers Kenneth Gamble & Leon Huff revolutionized the Philly sound and beyond.
-With the countless hits they penned and artists they launched, Gamble & Huff are right up there with the Berry Gordy’s on the world.
+With the countless hits they penned and artists they launched, Gamble & Huff are right up there with the Berry Gordy’s in the world.

 Sylvia Robinson is often known as the.
 “Mother of Hip-Hop.”
-With beginnings as a singer/songwriter, Robinson tasted success as as half of Mickey & Sylvia with “Love Is Strange” in 1957 and her solo record “Pillow Talk” in 1973.
+With beginnings as a singer/songwriter, Robinson tasted success as half of Mickey & Sylvia with “Love Is Strange” in 1957 and her solo record “Pillow Talk” in 1973.

 It was not until she became a record producer and label executive that she put her foot on the industry’s proverbial neck with the success of “Rapper’s Delight” by the Sugarhill Gang, and “The Message” by Grandmaster Flash and the Furious Five.
-This songs allowed hip-hop to explode on the scene and launched Sugarhill Records into the galaxy where Sylvia Robinson would reign for quite some time as the creator and founder of the label.
+These songs allowed hip-hop to explode on the scene and launched Sugarhill Records into the galaxy where Sylvia Robinson would reign queen for quite some time as the creator and founder of the label.